OriginalGeekTaken/Warframe-Arbitration-Drone-Tracker/README.md

 - Warframe
 - Python **3.10+**

-No extra Python packages are required.
+No extra Python packages are required. (`requests` is optional; the script falls back to `urllib` if you don't have it.)

 Download Python:
 https://www.python.org/downloads/